Dhsrthn/arvr/readme.md

     Use a mobile for the best experience

+### Demo video can be found at [link](https://www.youtube.com/watch?v=OqKNpfwWpxU)

 ### Three Modes

 1) Example Mode

-    This mode places markers right next you, which upon clicking gives a placeholder description.
+    This mode places markers right next to you, which, upon clicking, gives a placeholder description.

 2) JSON Mode

-    This mode lets a user upload a JSON file, of an array of objects each of the schema:
+    This mode lets a user upload a JSON file of an array of objects in each of the schema:

     ```
     {